Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Enable-AzAdvisorRecommendation.md

 Type                 : Microsoft.Advisor/recommendations
 ```

-Removes all the suppression for the given recommendation with name "recommendation_id".
+Removes all the suppressions for the given recommendation with name "recommendation_id".

 ### Example 2
 ```powershell